MP2P/MP2P/README.md

 # Details

-This project is divided into three different parts:
+This project is divided into for different parts:

 * The 'Utils' library
 * The 'Storage' application